Lyall/MetaphorFix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

-- When using the HUD fix some 3D menu elements may appear to be too large.
+- When using the HUD fix, some 3D menu elements may appear too large.

 ## Screenshots
 | ![ezgif-4-30ce77eaf8](https://github.com/user-attachments/assets/a8d2c026-1992-4c79-b5a4-edb603cc833f) |